pattonsgirl/CEG3120/CourseNotes/containers.md

 - [LXD + LXC](https://linuxcontainers.org/)

 If you really want to get elbow deep in how the managers manage, you can [follow this blog series](https://iximiuz.com/en/series/implementing-container-manager/) to implement your own.

+You are going to see two container managers focused on in this document: Docker and Podman.
+My feeling is Podman is gaining traction (for good reasons), so I want to create a document that covers both and does a bit of compare and contrast.

 ### Docker